 Orange Twist paper goods are designed and screenprinted by hand in the sparkling city of Seattle, Washington.
 Founder and printer Claire Jauregui started Orange Twist in 2008 as a way to foster connections between people while injecting humor and handcrafted design into everyday life.
 Claire loves color, word play, and puns, and is committed to creating quality, environmentally sustainable goods.

-Kate Endle / Kate Endle Collage - Seattle
+Kate Endle / Kate Endle Collage - Seattle, WA

 Kate grew up in Ohio.
-She received a BFA from Columbus College of Art and Design in Columbus, Ohio.
-She's been "illustrationing" professionally for over twenty years.
-You can find her illustrations and collages on posters, magazines, stickers, picture books, bus shelters, magnets, home decor and paper products, a fiberglass pig, galleries, boutiques and all over my parent's house.
+She received a BFA from The Columbus College of Art and Design in Columbus, Ohio.
+She's been illustrating professionally for over twenty five years.
+You can find her illustrations and collages on posters, magazines, stickers, picture books, bus shelters, magnets, home decor and paper products, a fiberglass pig, galleries, boutiques and all over her parent's house.
 Her love of paper is evident in the collages she makes, rich with color and admired by all ages.
-She live in Seattle, and says she often feels like the luckiest girl in the whole wide world.
+She live in Seattle and Vashon, and says she often feels like the luckiest girl in the whole wide world.

-Breia Mallett / The Brush & Mallett - Lynnwood
+Breia Mallett / The Brush & Mallett - Lynnwood, WA

 Breia and her husband Ryan started their card business together, and from concept to completion, everything is done in-house.
 Breia's hand drawn images are scanned to her computer to digitally create the touches of color that complete the illustrations.
 Breia delights in coming up with fun ideas for cards and being able to share her creations with others through her art.

-Sara McNally / Constellation & Co. - Seattle
+Sara McNally / Constellation & Co. - Seattle, WA

 Letterpress Stationary Cards